docker/docs/ee/ucp/interlock/usage/index.md

 The `com.docker.lb.port` label instructs what port the proxy service should use to access the upstreams.

-This example publishes a demo service to the host `demo.local`.
+Publish a demo service to the host `demo.local`:

 First, create an overlay network so that service traffic is isolated and secure: